muratk5n/thirdwave/en/README.md

 on stop-and-frisk bust-head-and-crack-skull approach mostly used in Gotham.
 The sequel is titled "*Batman: Defunding the Police*".
-It works, Joker, Two-Face get bored after a while, they declare they wont show up in the trilogy, or even the prequels.
+It works, Joker, Two-Face get bored after a while, they declare they wont show up for the whole trilogy, or even the prequels.

 ---